-JJ.
-Distance/International Practicum
+KK.
+Distance Practicum

-MSW students are encouraged to consider practicum experiences that are out of the greater St. Louis area, away from their home community and/or outside the United States.
-Students interested in an international practicum are strongly encouraged to begin to work on this possibility two semesters in advance of the planned semester, as international practicum arrangements involve more time to plan than domestic practica.
-The assigned Faculty Liaison will work with interested students to generate possible sites of interest.
+MSW ABA and MS ABA students may consider practicum experiences that are out of the greater St. Louis area, away from their home community and/or in some cases outside the United States.
+Students interested in a distance practicum are strongly encouraged to begin to work on this possibility two semesters in advance of the planned semester, as distance practicum arrangements involve more time to plan than traditional, local practica.
+The assigned Faculty Liaison will work with interested students to generate possible sites of interest and potential supervisors.
 Students are strongly encouraged to consider many factors in their decision to complete practica abroad, such as language skills, knowledge of culture, health and safety issues and professional goals.
-The School has developed sites in several countries, to include Panama, Belize, Ghana, and Rwanda, and will work closely with students to match opportunities with student interest, skills, knowledge and professional goals.
-Faculty Liaisons will also work closely with students to prepare for a semester abroad, and may make recommendations about courses, readings, and other independent work prior to the international practica.